petelove666/Responsive-Tabs/README.md

 ===============
 1.0 Initial release
 1.1 Namespacing of function
 1.2 Improvements to efficiency and readability of code, especially around element creation and attribute setting
+1.3 More efficient selectors, some clearer variable naming

 Key features
 ============